01

 2Scan

-Ciela fetches your inbox using the provider's API, reading only the metadata fields needed for classification: sender, subject line, message snippet, and the List-Unsubscribe header.
+Ciela fetches only the metadata fields needed for classification: sender, subject line, and the List-Unsubscribe header.
 Full email content is never downloaded.

-For Gmail, messages are fetched in batches of up to 100 per HTTP call using Gmail's batch API.
-For Outlook, Microsoft Graph API is used with batch sizes up to 20.
+Gmail: Messages are fetched in batches of up to 100 per HTTP call using Gmail's batch API, with 10 concurrent requests and a 200 req/s rate limiter.
+Outlook: Microsoft Graph API with batch sizes up to 20.
+IMAP: UIDs fetched via UID SEARCH (capped at 10,000 per run), then headers fetched in 500-UID batches with a 50ms pause between batches — slower than OAuth providers due to IMAP protocol constraints.
 Rate limiting is tuned to stay safely below each provider's quota ceiling.
 A first scan of a 100,000-email inbox typically takes 5–20 minutes; API rate limits, not hardware, are the constraining factor.

 Scan state is checkpointed after every page of results.
 If the scan is interrupted — app closed, connection lost — it resumes from the last checkpoint rather than starting over.